A number of council meetings are live-streamed.

 |

 Treasury Management Mid-Year Review 2024/2025 To submit the report of the Director of Function (Resources)/Section 151 Officer, as presented to the Executive on 18 February 2025.
-Additional documents: Decision: It was unanimously RESOLVED to accept the Treasury Management Mid-year Review Report for 2024/2025. |
+Additional documents: Minutes: The report of the Director of Function (Resources)/Section 151 Officer as presented to the Executive on 18 February, 2025 was presented for the Council’s acceptance.

 |